 Hold Yourself Accountable

 Your superiors, co-workers and peers should not have to ask you to get up to make a physical training formation.

-What difference does it make how many military badges you have or what rank you are if you have not lifted your standards high enough to achieve something far more important, your health and defeating what you thought you couldn’t do?
+What difference does it make how many military badges you have?
+What rank you are if you have not lifted your standards high enough?

 Observe your actions in your fitness past.